|Home | History / Background | The New Observatory | Research | Photo Album | Who Am I?

 Here's a bit about me

 I am born.
 (Oh, that's another story, isn't it.)
 I was born in Chicago, and after my undergraduate years in Champaign-Urbana, IL, I never went back to Chicago to live.
 I have lived in St. Louis (two different times), Charlottesville (VA), Rochester (NY), Newark (DE), for 38 years in Washington, DC, and since 2017 in central New York, near the village of Virgil.

 During my growing up years I spent many weekend days at the Adler Planetarium.
 My first telescope was a GOTO (the brand, not a "go to") 2-inch refractor on a rickety tripod.
 Soon after, I got a 4¼-inch Newtonian (on a rickety tripod) from an Edmund Scientific surplus store not more than five miles from my home (we're talking the '50s here).
 Although these telescopes are gone, I still have the eyepieces I used with them.
 Those carefree days inspired me quite naturally to a career in astronomy.
 Suburban Chicago skies were pretty dark then, too.

 With an undergraduate degree in astronomy from Illinois, I did my Ph.D. work at U. Va. in the late 60's, studying occultations of stars by the moon -- mainly to understand astrophysical things but also to discover double stars.
 Along the way I got a Master's degree studying peculiar magnetic A stars (particularly 73 Dra) with spectroscopy and Balmer-line photometry.
 My Ph.D. advisor was H. John Wood.
-Forty years later, John lived in Washington, worked at NASA Goddard Space Flight Center on the James Webb Space Telescope project, and had recently retired.
+Thirty years later, John lived in Washington, worked at NASA Goddard Space Flight Center on the James Webb Space Telescope project, and had recently retired.
 He passed away in 2014.
 One of my grad school compatriots was Dr. Paul Knappenberger, who recently retired as the Director of the Adler Planetarium.
 It's a small world.

 I worked as a professional astronomer at the University of Rochester from 1973 to 1978, and before that at the University of Delaware (1970-1973).
 I've spent many nights (both warm and cold) at the Mt.
 Cuba Observatory, the C. E. K. Mees Observatory, and on several occasions during the '60s and '70s at Kitt Peak National Observatory.